Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Introduction

 \item \textbf{Compliant Residual Policy.} Leveraging the force feedback from our Compliant Intervention Interface, we propose a residual policy formulation that takes in an \textit{extra force modality} and predicts both residual motions and \textit{target forces}, which can fully describe the human correction behavior.
 The Compliant Residual Policy is force-aware, even when the base policy is position-only.
 We show that our residual policy formulation \textit{learns effective correction strategies} using the data collected from our Compliant Intervention Interface. \end{itemize}

 Together, our system significantly improves the success rate of precise contact-rich robot manipulation tasks using a small amount of additional data.
-We demonstrate the efficacy of our method on two challenging tasks with long horizons and sequences of contacts: book flipping and belt assembly.
-We improve over the base policy success rate by over 50\% using less than 50 intervention episodes, while also outperforming retrain-from-scratch and finetuning under the same data budgets.
-In summary, our contributions are: \begin{itemize}[leftmargin=3.5mm] \item A \textbf{Compliant Intervention Interface}, a system that allows human to provide accurate, gentle, and smooth corrections in both position and force to a running robot policy without interrupting it. \item A \textbf{Compliant Residual Policy}, a policy formulation that seamlessly integrates additional force modality inputs and predicts residual motions and forces.
+We demonstrate the efficacy of our method on four challenging tasks involving long horizons and sequences of contacts: book flipping, belt assembly, cable routing, and gear insertion.
+We improve over the base policy success rate by 64\%, while also outperforming retrain-from-scratch and finetuning under the same data budgets.
+In summary, our contributions are: \begin{itemize}[leftmargin=3.5mm] \item A \textbf{Compliant Intervention Interface}, a system that allows humans to provide accurate, gentle, and smooth corrections in both position and force to a running robot policy without interrupting it. \item A \textbf{Compliant Residual Policy}, a policy formulation that seamlessly integrates additional force modality inputs and predicts residual motions and forces.

-\item A \textbf{practical guidance} for efficient DAgger based on extensive real-world studies for critical but often overlooked design choices such as batch size and sampling strategy.
-Our hardware design, training data, and policy code will be made publicly available.
+\item A \textbf{practical guide} for efficient DAgger based on extensive real-world studies for critical but often overlooked design choices, such as batch size and sampling strategy.
+Our hardware design, training data, and policy code can be found \href{https://docs.google.com/document/d/1OGB3R5M62lnUrIzuXUJB2nOg8ef5WupwzwgngtGalOU/edit?usp=sharing}{here}.

 \end{itemize}